csecht/tkinter_utilities/README.md

 Color table construction based on code from https://stackoverflow.com/questions/4969543/colour-chart-for-tkinter-and-tix

 From the green Code button above, download and unzip the ZIP file.
-From within the resulting tkinter_utilities-main folder, open a Terminal or Command Prompt and run this command:
+From within the resulting tkinter_utilities-main folder, open a Terminal or Command Prompt.

->Linux or macOS, run as `./tk-color_widget-helper` or as `python3  tk-color_widget-helper`

->Windows, run as `python tk-color_widget-helper`
+### Usage:
+From within the program's folder, use one of these Terminal or Command Prompt commands, depending on your system:

+            python3 -m tk-color-helper (recommended for all systems) py tk-color-helper.py (Windows)
+            python3 tk-color-helper.py (Linux, Mac)
+            ./tk-color-helper.py (Linux, Mac)

 Command line arguments `--help` and `--about` are available, e.g.,
 ```
-$ ./tk-color_widget-helper --help
+$ python3 -m tk-color-helper --help
-usage: tk-color_widget-helper [-h] [--about]
+usage: tk-color-helper.py [-h] [--about]

 optional arguments:
   -h, --help      show this help message and exit